Polska / małopolskie

 |Community:||Wadowice / Wadowice (before 1939)|

 The history of Jews in Wadowice is dates back just to the end of the 19th century.
 There are few factors explaining why the Jewish settlement started so late.
 Firstly, this part of Małopolska region where Wadowice is situated did not belong to Poland in the medieval times, but until 1564 it was a part of the Duchy of Oświęcim and Zator, whose rulers, the Piast dukes, did not tolerate Jews on their territories and allowed them to settle only in Oświęcim or Zator.
 Secondly, the bourgeoisie in Wadowice had the de non tolerandis Iudaeis privilege.
 The privilege was issued by Augustus III of Poland on 6 November 1754 in Warsaw and confirmed later on by following rulers.
-It indicates that Jews had never lived there before, and the decree prohibiting Jewish settlement and trade was only a continuation of previous decisions.
-It can be confirmed by the fact that there is no mention of Wadowice in the register of the Council of Four Lands spanning the years 1580–1764, which listed kehillot paying levies.
+It indicates that Jews had never lived there before.
+The absence of Jews in Wadowice can be confirmed by the fact that there is no mention of Wadowice in the register of the Council of Four Lands spanning the years 1580–1764, which listed qahals paying levies.
 The de non tolerandis Iudaeis privilege was confirmed on 28 May 1765 with the royal decree issued by Stanisław II August.